Texas AG asks court to block mail-in voting over virus fears

-DALLAS (AP) — Texas’ Republican attorney general on Wednesday asked the state’s high court to order local election officials to reject vote-by-mail applications that cite concerns about catching the coronavirus.
+DALLAS (AP) — Texas’ Republican attorney general has asked the state’s high court to order local election officials to reject vote-by-mail applications that cite concerns about catching the coronavirus.

 Attorney General Ken Paxton petitioned the state Supreme Court after officials in some predominantly Democratic areas approved measures that would allow voters to claim a disability and request mail-in ballots if they are worried about getting sick at polling places.
 County officials and Texas Democrats cast the move as an effort to disrupt the election and an ongoing voting case.